 To reheat, try to revive their crispy texture by heating them in a hot oven (400º) for 10-15 minutes or even, fry them in a pan with a little oil.
 Avoid microwaving them as they will become soft and even a little soggy.

 We love these jackfruit nuggets as finger food simply served with ketchup, but feel free to serve with your favorite sauce, such as vegan mayo, mustard, BBQ sauce, buffalo sauce or chipotle mayo.
-They go great with a side of french fries or roasted potatoes and broccoli to get more healthy veggies in your meal.
+They go great with a side of french fries or roasted potatoes and broccoli or roasted zucchini and broccoli to get more healthy veggies in your meal.

 You can also serve them in sandwiches, which would be a great way to use up the leftovers.
 Stuff some rolls with mayo, sliced cucumber, pickles or pickled onion, lettuce and shredded carrots.
 Add some hot sauce too for a little heat if you want.